Learn How to grow Aronia and relish this low-maintenance and easy to grow superfruit at home.

 - Purple Chokeberry (Aronia prunifolia)

 Aronia is grown mainly in Canada and North America.
-It is used to make fruit juices, jams, sauces and jellies, it can be eaten raw too.
+It is used to make fruit juices, jams, sauces and jellies, it can be eaten raw as well.